BayMax0916/BayMax0916.github.io/_pages/about.md

 # 👨‍💻 Academic activities
 - *2023.03 - Present* Academic Director of Shanghai Student Branch, IEEE Microwave Theory and Techniques Society
-- *2024.09* I was a TPC-Member for [2024 IEEE International Conference on Signal, Information and Data Processing](http://icsidp.org/index.asp)
+- *2024.09* I serving as a TPC-Member for [2024 IEEE International Conference on Signal, Information and Data Processing](http://icsidp.org/index.asp)